 A limited number of employees process all transactions from beginning to end.
-A limited number of employees also receive and disburse money, issue receipts and checks, post receipts in the accounting records, prepare bank deposits, reconcile bank statements, and prepare financial statements.
+They also receive money, record receipts, issue receipts, post receipts in the accounting records, prepare bank deposits, reconcile bank statements, and prepare financial statements.
+A lack of proper segregation of duties existed for the revenues resulting in decreased reliability of reported financial data and increased potential for the loss of public assets.